stephanieyenyu/AMR_System/docs/state-machines.md

 1. A `scheduled` state between `pending` and `pickup_now`. `SCHEDULE_PICKUP` writes `pickup_now` directly.
 2. `pickup_now → voided`.
-The `REJECT` handler accepts only `status == "pending"`; once a parcel reaches `pickup_now`, declining is no longer available.
+The `REJECT` handler accepts only `status == "pending"`; once a package reaches `pickup_now`, declining is no longer available.
 3. A `pending` stage in the return flow.
-Return parcels are created at `pickup_now`.
+Return packages are created at `pickup_now`.
-4. Terminal states ending the flow. `rejected_at_door` and `returned_timeout` are not endpoints — the parcel still travels back, is retrieved by staff, and is then closed or redispatched.
+4. Terminal states ending the flow. `rejected_at_door` and `returned_timeout` are not endpoints — the package still travels back, is retrieved by staff, and is then closed or redispatched.